 - 20 little baby teeth all up, usually by the third birthday.
 (Not that anyone is having big

 birthday parties just now.)
 Then around three years later, those milk teeth start to shed and

 You won’t be surprised to hear that they all do it differently.
 Some babies just wake up one morning with a bright shining tooth.
 Happy as Larry.
 Others seem to absolutely sweat out each one with uber drama and great distress.
-In theory each teething episode takes around 8 days i.e. 4 days painful lead up, then the great eruption and another 3 days of misery after.
-However some babies go for the long slow build up for some weeks before the big day.
+In theory, each teething episode takes around 8 days i.e. 4 days of painful lead-up, then the great eruption and another 3 days of misery after.
+However, some babies go for the long slow build-up for some weeks before the big day.
 All the signs are there but nothing to see.

-Most teething babies get a little cranky and fussy, don’t feed as well, have more dirty
+Most teething babies get a little cranky and fussy, don’t feed as well, and have more dirty

 nappies, don’t sleep as well (it’s harder to ignore your aching gums lying in your cot at night

 with no distractions), might pull the ear on the same side of the tooth coming through, stick